phusion/phusion-server-tools/README.md

 # Phusion Server Tools

 A collection of server administration tools that we use.
-Everything is written in Ruby and are designed to work with Debian.
+Everything is written in Ruby and designed to work with Debian.
 These scripts may work with other operating systems or distributions as well, but it's not tested.